-Lengthy onboard ground delays can take place both during taxi-out prior to departure, and during taxi-in after landing.
+Lengthy tarmac delays can take place both during taxi-out prior to departure, and during taxi-in after landing.
 During both of these phases of travel, the following limits apply:

-- For domestic flights, Royal Jordanian will not permit an aircraft to remain on the tarmac for more than three (3) hours without allowing passengers to deplane.
+For domestic flights: Royal Jordanian will not permit an aircraft to remain on the tarmac for more than three (3) hours without allowing passengers to deplane.

-For international flights that depart from or arrive at a U.S. airport, Royal Jordanian will not permit an aircraft to remain on the tarmac for more than four (4) hours without allowing passengers to deplane.
+For international flights that depart from or arrive at a U.S. airport: Royal Jordanian will not permit an aircraft to remain on the tarmac for more than four (4) hours without allowing passengers to deplane.

 - Air traffic control advises the pilot-in-command that returning to the gate or another disembarkation point elsewhere in order to deplane passengers would significantly disrupt airport operations.

-- For all flights, Royal Jordanian will provide passengers with adequate food and potable water no later than two (2) hours after the aircraft leaves the gate (in the case of departure) or touches down (in the case of arrival) if the aircraft remains on the tarmac, unless the pilot in command determines that safety or security considerations preclude such service.
+- Provide passengers with adequate food and potable water no later than two (2) hours after the aircraft leaves the gate (in the case of departure) or touches down (in the case of arrival) if the aircraft remains on the tarmac, unless the pilot-in-command determines that safety or security considerations preclude such service;

 Royal Jordanian has taken steps to ensure sufficient resources are available to implement this contingency plan for lengthy tarmac delays, when necessary.

 To better serve passengers, Royal Jordanian has coordinated this Plan with local airport authorities for all medium and large airports, airport authorities (including terminal facility operators where applicable), US Customs and Border Protection (CBP) and with the Transportation Security Administration (TSA) at each large US hub airport, medium hub airport, small hub airport, and non-hub airport that is regularly used for international flights, including diversion airports.